Yoast/wordpress-seo/readme.txt

 	* Fixed bug where posts set to _always_ index would not end up in XML sitemap.
 	* Fix _Invalid argument supplied for foreach()_ notice for WPML as reported by [pbearne](https://github.com/pbearne) - props [Jrf](http://profiles.wordpress.org/jrf).
 	* Yoast tracking cron job will now unschedule on disallowing of tracking, on deactivation and on uninstall, inspired by [Bluebird Blvd.](http://wordpress.org/support/topic/found-active-tracking-device-after-deleting-wp-seo-months-ago) - props [Jrf](http://profiles.wordpress.org/jrf).
+	* Fix issue [#453](https://github.com/Yoast/wordpress-seo/issues/435): setting shop as homepage caused a notice and wrong title with WooCommerce.

 * Enhancements
 	* XML Sitemap now loads before theme files are loaded to prevent issues.